-At your first visit, you will be required to complete important paper work regarding your current and past health history.
-You can download by clicking the links below…
+For your first visit only, you will be asked to complete important paper work regarding your current and past health history.
+You can download and complete the intake forms by clicking the links below…

 Once the paper intake is completed, I will verbally review the information with you and we will also discuss your desired outcome for the massage treatment.
 Feel free to ask questions at any time.
 If necessary, physical assessments may be performed (to measure joint range of motion, test muscles and movements) which are intended to help design an appropriate massage treatment for your needs.
 In total, this first appointment takes approximately 90 minutes to complete (with your massage session lasting 60 minutes).

 Are there medical conditions that would make massage/bodywork inadvisable?

 Yes… and that’s why a massage practitioner should ask their clients general health questions before any massage treatment begins.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
 If you are under a doctor’s care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 In certain cases, your massage practitioner may require approval from your doctor.

 The short answer is no. If you are receiving a general massage session, I inform all clients to undress only to their level of comfort but suggest leaving your bottom underwear on.
 If a session is more movement intensive (i.e. stretching) the client will be instructed to wear comfortable clothing such as shorts and a t-shirt, or a sports bra for women.
 The practitioner will leave the room while you undress or change, relax onto the table, and cover yourself with a clean sheet.
 Whether a client is fully or partially disrobed for their treatment, they will be appropriately draped with a table linen.
 Only the part of the body being treated will be exposed.
 Clients are not required to disrobe for treatments.
 You can receive a great massage session fully clothed.